thevill/AreumSec-Web/README.md

-#AreumSec — Real-Time Threat Intelligence & Analysis
+# AreumSec — Real-Time Threat Intelligence & Analysis

-AreumSec (아름 — Korean for graceful, beautiful) is a real-time web-based cybersecurity threat analysis application built with Python Flask and Bootstrap (Cyborg dark theme).
+**AreumSec** is a real-time web-based cybersecurity threat analysis application built with Python Flask and Bootstrap.
 Designed for security analysts and VAPT professionals, it offers a clean, intelligence-agency-inspired interface for rapid file, URL, and IP/hash investigations.

 Demo: